mlabuda2/nf-tower-docs/docs/orgs-and-teams/overview.md

 ## Overview

-Nextflow Tower simplifies the development and execution of workflows by providing a centralized interface to manage users and resources while providing ready-to-launch workflows for users.
+Nextflow Tower simplifies the development and execution of workflows by providing a centralized interface for managing users and resources, while providing ready-to-launch workflows for users.
 This is achieved through the context of [workspaces](../getting-started/workspace.md).

 ### Organization resources